Abbie Eaton

-Abigail Eaton (born 2 January 1992) is a British racing driver from the East Riding of Yorkshire, England.
-She starred as the test driver for the second and third series of The Grand Tour, an Amazon Prime Video-exclusive motoring series.
+Abigail Eaton (born 2 January 1992) is an English racing driver who most recently competed in the Classic Chesire Challenge for Smallest Cog Racing in a MGB GT.
+She is also instructor and performance coach from the East Riding of Yorkshire, England.
+She is best known for starring as the test driver for the second and third series of The Grand Tour, an Amazon Prime Video-exclusive motoring series.

-Eaton is a qualified racing instructor and a performance driving coach.
-In October 2021, Eaton broke her back in an accident during a W Series race at the Circuit of the Americas, requiring rehabilitation and a break from racing.

 Racing career

 Karting

 Eaton began kart racing at the age of ten in the Comer cadet class, gaining invaluable track craft along with numerous podiums and wins.
-She then resumed kart racing for three more years, moving up into Minimax and then Junior Max, competing in the Super 1 series.
+She then resumed kart racing for three more years, moving up into Minimax and then Rotax Junior, competing in the Super 1 series.

 SAXMAX

 Eaton completed her first season racing cars in 2007, in the SAXMAX Championship at various tracks around the United Kingdom with a highest position of fourth place.
 In 2008, Eaton returned to the SAXMAX championship and led for most of the year but ended in fourth place, with three podiums and two fastest laps.